 Delta Sky Club can be found in Terminal 2, Airside, next to Gate 37.
 This is the best airline lounge in San Diego airport.
 The Delta SkyClub is conveniently located just past the security checkpoint up an escalator near “Sunset Cove” dining area.

-The seating area includes a number of lounge-style seats on a carpeted section, a bar area, with high-top seating and a cafe area with dining table seating, and some booths.
+The seating area includes a number of lounge-style seats on a carpeted section, a bar area with high-top seating, a cafe area with dining table seating, and some booths.

 In addition, there is an open-air but indoor terrace or balcony, which remains inside the airport building, which has high-top seating and rocking chairs that look down at the rest of the airport.
-There is also a small business center with a printer and some computer chairs and bathrooms within the lounge.
+There is also a small business center with a printer, some computer chairs, and bathrooms within the lounge.

 2. United Club At San Diego Airport SAN

-The United Club At San Diego Airport SAN is located in Terminal 1, Airside on the Mezzanine Level, and near departure gates.
+The United Club At San Diego Airport SAN is located in Terminal 1, Airside on the Mezzanine Level and near the departure gates.
 United Club.
-To gain entry, you’ll need United Club membership or eligible elite status.
+To gain entry, you’ll need a United Club membership or eligible elite status.
 If the lounge isn’t too busy, you may be able to pay at the door if you’re flying United.

 What do you get?
 This United Club℠ includes the following complimentary amenities:

 - Beverages including select beer, wine, and spirits

 This lounge is really well designed and light and airy, with a super wall mural featuring the Boeing Stratocruiser.
 The ambiance is top drawer for a United Club, but the food and drink offering is very limited, and you need to pay for alcoholic drinks.
 Heritage photos of old airplanes are particularly nice and are scattered around the lounge.